e18e/e18e/docs/blog/source-maps-or-not.md

 ### When minification might be appropriate

 Although you should generally not minify your published code, there are some exceptions.
 The general rule is: **if your package is a library, don't minify it.
-If your package is a runtime tool, it may make sense to minify it.** Making this decision is very similar to deciding [when to bundle](https://e18e.dev/blog/bundling-dependencies.html).
+If your package is a tool that people use directly, it may make sense to minify it.** Making this decision is very similar to deciding [when to bundle](https://e18e.dev/blog/bundling-dependencies.html).

 For example, a CLI that nobody imports as a library may be a good candidate for minification.
 This is especially true for large CLIs like those provided for the various platforms (e.g. `wrangler`), or JavaScript frameworks (e.g. `sv`).